CSE11-SU121-Assignments/cse11-pa7-starter/README.md

 - [ ] StringSearchMilestone3.java
 - [ ] StringSearchMilestone4.java
 - [ ] StringSearch.java

+In addition to correctness, your code will also be graded on styles this time.
+Check this [Piazza post](https://piazza.com/class/kmoa76qehn873k?cid=409) and this  [Piazza post](https://piazza.com/class/kmoa76qehn873k?cid=256) for some coding style guidelines.

+## Collaboration
+Different assignments in this course have different collaboration policies.
+On this assignment, you cannot share code publicly on Piazza or with anyone other than the course staff.
+If you need to share code, ask in a private Piazza post or in 1-on-1 hours.
+Still do ask any public code questions about lecture code, quizzes that are past, or other conceptual questions, just no code from this PA.
+You can’t get help from anyone but the course staff on this PA.

+On this assignment, we **encourage** you to share publicly and with other students what you think the expected output should be on particular examples.
+For example, you could share a ```java StringSearch ...``` command you tried out, and show the results, and check with other students if they agree on the behavior.
+This allows you to discuss how the assignment is supposed to work without sharing any code, and you also might want to share examples you found interesting!

 ## Resubmission/Late Policy
 - We will not accept this PA late.